 - The depreciation schedule must be based on the time frame that the owner of the equipment (Project Owner or partner) has stipulated for equipment depreciation in its ordinary accounting procedures or financial planning.
 If the institution does not have any established guidelines, a five-year period of depreciation is to be applied.

-- The depreciation costs are limited to the percentage of the equipment capacity to be used in the project.
-If the project will be using x% of the equipment capacity, then x% of the depreciation costs may be entered as a project cost.
-Depreciation costs may only be included within the period of depreciation established for the equipment.
+- The project costs relating to depreciation of equipment are limited to the percentage of the equipment capacity to be used in the project.
+If the project will be using x per cent of the equipment capacity, then x per cent of the depreciation costs may be entered as a project cost.
+Depreciation costs may only be included in the project budget within the period of depreciation established for the equipment.